dzackgarza/Notes/Obsidian/zettelkasten/2021-04-26_Introduction_to_Infty_Categories.md

 :::{.remark}
-This is a specialized notion of a [Kan complex](Kan%20complex), and in particular all [infty categories](infty%20categories.md) are Kan complexes.
+This is a specialized notion of a [Kan complex](Kan%20complex), and in particular all [infinity categories](infinity%20categories.md) are Kan complexes.
 All inner horns are fillable, i.e. [simplicial set](simplicial%20set.md) are *inner* Kan complexes.
 Different to Kan complexes, which include all $i$.
 :::